adamgordonbell/c3-azure-demo/TUTORIAL.md

 - Best tested directly in Azure after deployment

 **For local development, you would need:**
-- Azure OpenAI credentials configured locally
+- Azure OpenAI API key and endpoint configured locally
-- `az login` for DefaultAzureCredential to work
+- Environment variables set for `AZURE_OPENAI_ENDPOINT` and `AZURE_OPENAI_API_KEY`
-- Local debugging is possible but requires Azure connectivity
+- Local debugging is possible with proper API key configuration

 ## 🔄 Complete Workflow Summary